 We discuss the duration of alimony in short and long marriages, its termination and those situations where neither spouse wants alimony now but one or both of them want to keep their options open.

 Table of Contents for this Alimony Duration Guide

 Here is a table of contents of the topics we will cover in this alimony duration guide.
 If you want to jump ahead, click on the image below.

 How long does alimony last in a short marriage?

-How long does alimony last in a marriage of over 10 years?
+How long does alimony last in a marriage of 10 or more years?

 Let us assume there is a 20 year marriage and there is no question the marriage will be treated as a long-term one.

 In such a situation, alimony will typically last without a specific termination date.
-What that means is the court may order alimony until death of either spouse, remarriage of the spouse who receives alimony or further order of the court, whichever occurs first.
+What that means is the court may order alimony until death of either spouse, remarriage (or domestic partnership) of the spouse who receives alimony or further order of the court, whichever occurs first.

-That modification may be a downward modification, termination of alimony or, under some circumstances, upward modification.
+That modification may be a downward modification, termination of alimony or, under some circumstances, an upward modification of alimony.